 - Prekindergarten Students' Demographics

-OEL has compiled demographics data for prekindergarten students served in New York State Administered Prekindergarten programs during the 2021-2022 school year.
+OEL has compiled demographics data for prekindergarten students served in New York State Administered Prekindergarten programs for the above listed school years.
 There are differences in the prekindergarten data provided by OEL resources when compared to data provided in the New York State Education Department’s Education at a Glance public data website.
 Child counts from NYSED's Education at a Glance website are based on traditional BEDS Day, the first Wednesday in October each year.
 Child counts from OEL resources are based on NYSED’s Child Counts Day for PreK in mid-March each year.
 As a result, OEL's 2021-2022 counts of half-day and full-day prekindergarten students are greater by 642 (3.3%) and 8,070 (6.5%) students, respectively.
 Calculated counts of prekindergarten students have been adjusted using these proportions.

 The New York State Education Department defines Emergent Multilingual Learners (EML) as prekindergarten students who enter prekindergarten with a home or primary language other than English.
 The Office of Early Learning and the Office of Bilingual Education & English as a New Language provide resources to support serving EMLs.
 EML data is self-reported by State-Administered Prekindergarten programs in annual NYS Prekindergarten Final Program Reports.